IBM/merlin-docs/docs/guides/overview/faq.md

 #### Are there prerequisites needed for the IBM i environment?

 > IBM i needs to be at IBM i 7.3 or more current with the latest HTTP PTF Group applied.
 Additionally, Rational Development Studio (5770-WDS) is required for the compilers so that source code can be compiled into object code.
-Merlin will install ARCAD software on the IBM i and will use the ADMIN5 Apache server to host ARCAD's builder server.
+> Merlin will install additional software on the IBM i including ARCAD software that is provided via Merlin.

 #### What's the Merlin IDE based on?